Sharing presentation options

 PowerPoint 2010 offers several options to enhance or even totally change the way you deliver presentations.
-Instead of presenting your slide show normally, you can choose to present it as a video, or even broadcast it live on the Web so others can view it remotely.
-No matter how you choose to give your presentation, you can enhance it by customizing your slide show to remove or reorder slides, and printing handouts to help your audience take notes.
+Instead of presenting your slide show normally, you can choose to present it as a video or broadcast it live online so others can view it remotely.
+No matter how you choose to give your presentation, you can enhance it by customizing your slide show to remove or reorder slides and printing handouts to help your audience take notes.
 All of these options can help you give a polished and professional presentation.

 The Create a Video feature allows you to save your presentation as a video.
-This can be useful, as it lets your viewers watch the presentation whenever they want.
+This can be useful because it lets viewers watch the presentation whenever they want.
 To make sure your viewers have enough time to view each slide, you might want to rehearse the timings or record your slide show before using this feature.

 To create a video:

 - Click the File tab.
-This takes you to the Backstage view.
+This takes you to Backstage view.

 - Select Save and Send.